MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/upgrade/company-data-conversion.md

 2. In the Database Setup window, enter or accept the sample company database name and then select a default location for new files that will be created for the sample company.

 TWO is the default sample company database name if the TWO database doesn’t exist.
-You can only create LessonUser1 and LessonUser2 as sample users for the TWO sample company database using the Microsoft Dynamics GP Utilities.
+You can only create LessonUser1 and LessonUser2 as sample users for the TWO sample company database using the [!INCLUDE[prodshort](../includes/prodshort.md)] Utilities.

 If the sample company database has a different name than TWO, you must use the User Setup window to create lesson users for the sample company and then use the User Access Setup window to set up user access to the sample company.

 3. In the Create Sample Users window, enter a password that will be used by the sample users, LessonUser1 and LessonUser2, to access the sample company.
 Reenter your password exactly as you previously entered it.
 Click Next.

 The Create Sample Users window appears if you are creating sample users for the TWO sample company database.
-If the sample company database is not the TWO database, you will not be able to create sample users using Microsoft Dynamics GP Utilities.
+If the sample company database is not the TWO database, you will not be able to create sample users using [!INCLUDE[prodshort](../includes/prodshort.md)] Utilities.

 4. In the Confirmation window, click Finish.